 We’re really happy with this recipe because the natural sweetness of the dates gives the bun a large amount of its sweetness and it just needs a small amount of maple syrup in the mixture and glaze to make the buns perfectly balanced.
 I recommend enjoying them on a sunny terrace with a large mug of quality black coffee.

-Mix the flour, salt, yeast and sugar in a large mixing bowl.
+Mix the flour, salt and yeast in a large mixing bowl.

-Add in the lukewarm (not cold!) aquafaba (if using) and lukewarm almond milk and stir everything together with a large wooden spoon.
+Add in the lukewarm aquafaba (if using) and maple syrup diluted in lukewarm almond milk and stir everything together with a large wooden spoon.
 Then add the olive oil and integrate.

 When the mixture has mostly stuck together turn the mixture out on to a work surface or bread board.